jaeminSon/jaeminSon.github.io/docs/Book/linux_kernel.md

 | **Usage safety**         | Easier to misuse                               | Safer and simpler for locking                                  |
 | **Common use**           | Synchronization between tasks                  | Protecting shared data (critical sections)                     |

-- Read/Write
+### Read/Write Locks
-   - reader lock: shared and concurrent
-   - writer lock: exclusive
+- Reader lock: shared; multiple readers can hold it simultaneously.
+- Writer lock: exclusive; only one writer at a time.
+- Implemented using rwlock_t (for spin-based locks) or rw_semaphore (for sleepable locks).

 | Feature            | **rwlock_t (spinlock)**    | **rw_semaphore**                             |
 | ------------------ | -------------------------- | -------------------------------------------- |